-- Radiation therapy to the neck area (specifically, or as part of total body irradiation [TBI] during stem cell transplantation) can cause thyroid problems, most commonly hypothyroidism.
+- Radiation therapy to the neck area specifically or as part of total body irradiation (TBI) before a stem cell transplant can cause thyroid problems, most commonly hypothyroidism.
 Hypothyroidism is when the body produces too little thyroid hormone, which regulates metabolism.
 This problem can be managed by taking a thyroid hormone supplement pill.

-- Survivors of Hodgkin lymphoma may also have a higher risk of depression or other similar problems.
+- Survivors of Hodgkin lymphoma may also have a higher risk of depression or other emotional concerns.

 Learn more about possible late effects of cancer treatment.